Mikes987/parameters_cfrp_simulation/README.md

 - In ```ROfit.py``` the txt files, which represent the results of mechanical shear tests, are loaded.
 The script summarizes them according to their operating temperature, creates a mean curve and transforms it into the Ramberg Osgood equation.
 The CompDam Code does not use the equation as shown in Wikipedia but an adjusted one.
 Furthermore, diagrams are drawn, a file that includes all RO parameters according to the temperature and a logfile will be printed.
 - In ```RO_T_Fit.py```the file ```rop.txt``` will be loaded and the columns transferred into np.arrays.
 By checking the datapoints and varying the shape of the y-axis, it was clear that the RO-parameter n can be predicted by using a arctan function whereas a can be predicted by using a exp(arctan) function within that temperature range.
 These function were essentially implemented into CompDam.

+## Creating the OHT-Model
+In the description of the CompDam Manual, it is recommended to use ```C3D8R``` solid elements.
+The python script ```Build_OHT_Model.py``` creates a symmetric OHT-specimen by using partition lines to account for the orientation of the fibers.
+Cohesive contacts are used instead of cohesive elements.
+In order to avoid heavy distortions at the edges of the specimen, ```C3D6R``` solid elements are placed at these locations and the regions set to be elascit only.